SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 20466922-7d57-4e76-b14c-e53fd97dcb13;2019-10-24;tim.back@sap.com;Shipment violating export control;Herbert Hunter;1;Violation of export and trade control with unauthorized downloads;20466921-7d57-4e76-b14c-e53fd97dcb13;200000
 ```
 7. Save the file
-38 On the **data** folder,press the right mouse button and select **New File** in the menu
+8. On the **data** folder, in the context menu, select **New File**.
-8. Enter **sap.ui.riskmanagement-Mitigations.csv** as a name.
+9. Enter **sap.ui.riskmanagement-Mitigations.csv** as a name.
-9. Click on the new file in the explorer, an editor opens
+10. Click on the new file in the explorer, an editor opens
-10. Enter the following lines into the editor
+11. Enter the following lines into the editor

 ```csv
 ID;createdAt;createdBy;description;owner;timeline